 Labels

-does not impose any requirements as this is the responsibility domain of the AO.
+Wyre does not impose any requirements as this is the responsibility domain of the AO.
 However it is strongly advised to AO to follow industry standard practices.
-In addition the logo of the AO must be clearly visible on the device to facilitate customer support and repair actions, giving as such a clear visual indication if a CPE in a customer’s home is owned by or one of the AO´s.
+In addition the logo of the AO must be clearly visible on the device to facilitate customer support and repair actions, giving as such a clear visual indication if a CPE in a customer’s home is owned by Wyre or one of the AO´s.

 Connectors

-imposes requirements only for the Antenna-in connector towards the WO, the rest is AO choice and responsibility, but strongly recommends following industry standards.
+Wyre imposes requirements only for the Antenna-in connector towards the WO, the rest is AO choice and responsibility, but Wyre strongly recommends following industry standards.

 All RF connectors must be F (IEC169-24), torque resistance: 4Nm